Western Michigan University Parking Rules

 7.2 Commuter students may purchase a parking permit with the designations “W”.

-7.4 WMU campus apartment residents may receive one parking permit (fee is included in the rent) with the following designation according to their assigned apartment.
+7.4 WMU campus apartment residents may purchase one parking permit with the following designation according to their assigned apartment.

 - Western View Apartments - "D"

 - Goldsworth Valley Apartments - “E”

 7.5 Any student may purchase daily or weekly temporary parking permits which allow parking in a designated area according to the above rules.